Please feel free to review the Law Office’s basic guide to Maryland traffic court.

 This matters because even if the trial dates for violations are scheduled on wildly different dates or are appealed after conviction, the dates for the points derive the dates of issuance or the “V/ADM DT” on the left as in the sample driving record above.
 The record above was issued in 2009; the asterisks on the right of the “PTS” total on the right column mean that those points are more than two years beyond the date of the pulling of this record.
 Out of state violations, with few exceptions for some major offenses, do not carry Maryland points; it’s important to note that the converse is NOT necessarily true with other states’ DMV authorities and laws (i.e. another state might impose upon its own licensees points or other consequences from a Maryland ticket that Maryland would not impose in the same way on a Maryland driver getting a similar violation while visiting in that state.)

-Suspensions of a driver’s license can occur from a number of sources: failure to pay a federal or state traffic fine, failure to appear in court, failure to pay child support, alcohol violations or “pointing out” as noted above.
+Suspensions of a driver’s license can occur from a number of sources: failure to pay a federal or state traffic fine, failure to appear in court, failure to pay child support, alcohol violations or “pointing out” as noted above and other means.
 In addition, the MVA Medical Advisory Board (MAB) can suspend a motorist’s license upon information regarding a motorist’s health that makes driving either impossible or unsafe; in some cases those suspensions can be reverse upon proof of successful treatment of the condition for a period of time.
 Suspensions “cuff” the record and likewise must be “unlocked” to enable the motorist to be eligible for a new license card; for some motorists who have multiple suspensions, it can be a tricky “seek and find” task to pair up the suspensions on the driving record with the liftings of the suspensions accurately.
 Suspensions of a record will continue on a motorist’s regular three-year record even if they are longer than three years old.

 In addition to the regular three-year record, a motorist or law enforcement may obtain a full lifetime driver’s license record.
 Insurance companies cannot obtain this record for their insureds, by law.
 Attorneys usually request that their motorist clients obtain this record, since judges have access to it in traffic court.
 A motorist or law enforcement (and certain other persons designated by statute) may also obtain a Probation Before Judgment (PBJ) record; this special record is not listed on the most recent edition of the MVA license record application form as an option, but may be obtained by entering the term “PBJ record” into the “Other” blank at the bottom.
 This record will list every time that a court has granted Probation Before Judgment under section 6-220 of the Maryland Annotated Code, Criminal Procedure article, formerly codified as Article 27 section 641.
 It is important to collect this record as judges will often ask not only about convictions but about prior grants of PBJ by traffic courts in the past.